gelatodigital/web3-functions-template/README.md

 ## Deploy your Web3Function on IPFS

-Use `npx w3f deploy FILENAME` command to upload your web3 function.
+Use `npx w3f deploy FILENAME` command to deploy your web3 function.

 Example:<br/>
 `npx w3f deploy src/web3Functions/oracle/index.ts`

-The uploader will output your Web3Function IPFS CID, that you can use to create your task:
+The deployer will output your Web3Function IPFS CID, that you can use to create your task:
 ```
  ✓ Web3Function deployed to ipfs.
  ✓ CID: QmVfDbGGN6qfPs5ocu2ZuzLdBsXpu7zdfPwh14LwFUHLnc